coin-or/Clp/README.md

  * Download the source code, e.g., by cloning the git repo https://github.com/coin-or/Clp
  * Download and install the source code for the dependencies listed in [config.yml](.coin-or/config.yml)
- * Build the code as follows (make sure to set $PKG_CONFIG_PTH to install directory for dependencies).
+ * Build the code as follows (make sure to set PKG_CONFIG_PTH to install directory for dependencies).

 ```
 ./configure -C